toptal/crystalball/README.md

 ## RSpec Runner

-There is a custom RSpec runner you can use in your development.
+There is a custom RSpec runner you can use in your development with `bundle exec crystalball` command.
 It builds a prediction and runs it.

-### Configuration
+### Runner Configuration

 #### Config file

 Create a YAML file for the runner.
-Default location is `./config/crystalball.yml` or simply `./crystalball.yml`.
-Or you can create it in another place but define `CRYSTALBALL_CONFIG` env variable with a path to it.
+Default locations are `./crystalball.yml` and `./config/crystalball.yml`.
+You can override config path with `CRYSTALBALL_CONFIG` env variable.
-You can find an example of a config file in [`spec/fixtures/crystalball.yml`](https://github.com/toptal/crystalball/blob/master/spec/fixtures/crystalball.yml)
+Please check an [example of a config file](https://github.com/toptal/crystalball/blob/master/spec/fixtures/crystalball.yml) for available options

 #### Environment variables

-`export CRYSTALBALL_CONFIG=path/to/crystalball.yml` if you want to override default path to config file.
+`CRYSTALBALL_CONFIG=path/to/crystalball.yml` if you want to override default path to config file.
-`export CRYSTALBALL_SKIP_MAP_CHECK=true` if you want to skip maps expiration period check.
+`CRYSTALBALL_SKIP_MAP_CHECK=true` if you want to skip maps expiration period check.
-`export CRYSTALBALL_SKIP_EXAMPLES_LIMIT=true` if you want to skip examples limit check.
+`CRYSTALBALL_SKIP_EXAMPLES_LIMIT=true` if you want to skip examples limit check.

-### Usage

-To build a prediction and run RSpec on it just execute `bundle exec crystalball`

 ## Development